autumnbegin/ProtocolStream/README.md

 `Reader Operations`

-Similarly, the reader supports the Seek(bitOffset, bitPosition) method for bitwise-level positioning and uses regular read methods (omitted here due to truncation) to retrieve data from the specified positions.
+Similarly, the reader supports the Seek(bytePosition, bitPosition) method for bitwise-level positioning and uses regular read methods (omitted here due to truncation) to retrieve data from the specified positions.